Home / Blog / Session Manager Extensions

 2. Session Buddy

-Session Buddy is a Chrome Web Store session, tab, and bookmark manager for saving open tabs, restoring previous sessions, organizing collections, searching, and moving session data through import, export, copy, and paste.
-Pick it when you want a straightforward local archive and do not need cross-device sync today.
+Session Buddy is a Chrome Web Store session, tab, and bookmark manager for saving open tabs, restoring previous sessions, organizing collections, searching open tabs, collections, and history, and moving session data through import, export, copy, and paste.
+The current listing shows version 4.1.2, updated April 28, 2026, with a 4.7 rating from 25.1K ratings and 1,000,000 users.

 Pros: